 Are you eating too many calorie-dense foods?

 While a huge caloric deficit isn't to your advantage, you must consume less energy than your body needs to get through the day.
-If you don't, your body won't need to dip into your fat stores to provide the extra daily calories you need.
+If you don't, your body won't need to dip into your fat stores to provide those extra daily calories.
 All diets work by upsetting the energy equation.

 3. Scale Stress